MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_nap.md

 # minecraft:behavior.nap

-`minecraft:behavior.nap` allows an entity to move to land when in a non-land medium such as lava or water.
+`minecraft:behavior.nap` allows an entity to nap in a location when distant from other entities.

 ## Parameters